oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The following two subsections introduce two new types of [expression](#Expression) that are evaluated relative to a collection, called the input collection.

 These expressions are
-- either prepended with a collection-valued path $p$ followed by a forward slash, like a lambda operator [OData-URL, section "Lambda Operators"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#LambdaOperators).
+- either prepended with a collection-valued path $p$ followed by a forward slash, like a lambda operator [OData-URL 5.1.1.13](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#LambdaOperators).
 The collection identified by that path is then the input collection for the expression.
 - or prepended with the keyword `$these` followed by a forward slash, the input collection is then the _current collection_ defined as follows:
   - In a system query option other than `$apply`, possibly nested within `$expand` or `$select`, the current collection is the collection that is the subject of the system query option.
-  - In a path segment that addresses a subset of a collection [OData-URL, section "Addressing a Subset of a Collection"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaSubsetofaCollection), the current collection is the collection that is the subject of the path segment.
+  - In a path segment that addresses a subset of a collection [OData-URL 4.12](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaSubsetofaCollection), the current collection is the collection that is the subject of the path segment.
   - In an `$apply` transformation, the current collection is the input set of the transformation.

 ### <a id="Functionaggregate" href="#Functionaggregate">3.6.1 Function `aggregate`</a>